lnlp/Led/README.md

 # Led
-Arduino library for controlling basic LEDs via GPIO pins.
+Arduino library for controlling basic LEDs via GPIO pins in a simple and straightforward way.